Are UCAS Personal Statements Changing Format for 2025?

 How U2 Can Help With Your UCAS Application

 As you embark on the exciting journey of preparing for your university application, know that you don't have to navigate this path alone.
+We stay up to date on UCAS changes so you don’t have to worry.
 At U2, we're here to provide valuable guidance and support at every step of the way.

 We support students through each step of the process, from university choice to course selection, and crafting a compelling UCAS personal statement.
 If applying to Oxbridge, this also means honing the skills necessary for admissions tests and interviews, ensuring you're well-prepared for the challenges ahead.